carbon-language/carbon-lang/flang/docs/Extensions.md

   from `COS(3.14159)`, for example.  f18 will complain when a generic intrinsic function's inferred result type does not match an explicit declaration.
 This message is a warning.

+## Standard features that might as well not be

+* f18 supports designators with constant expressions, properly constrained, as initial data targets for data pointers in initializers of variable and component declarations and in `DATA` statements; e.g., `REAL, POINTER :: P => T(1:10:2)`.
+  This Fortran 2008 feature might as well be viewed like an extension; no other compiler that we've tested can handle it yet.